 Helix Collective is a Los Angeles-based ensemble that specializes in multi-media, collaborative performance and recording.
-Helix has released three critically acclaimed albums and has recorded the scores for over a thirty films.
-The ensemble is at home in nightclubs and on the concert stage from a residency at Los Angeles’s venerable Silverlake Lounge to performances for the West Michigan and Pacific Symphonies.
+Helix has released four critically acclaimed albums and has recorded the scores for over fifty films.
+The ensemble is at home in nightclubs and on the concert stage.
 Helix “has a little something for everyone: those who like their classics straight up, with a contemporary edge to it, or with populist appeal.”
 Called “dizzyingly virtuosic with exquisite musicianship and world-class range” by The Free Times and praised for their “beyond-the-ordinary programming,” the flexible instrumentation ensemble performs as a trio, quartet, a small chamber orchestra, and everything in between.

 Helix Collective is a 501(c)3 non-profit organization dedicated to creating a sustainable community of multi-disciplinary, multi-genre artists working together to create accessible, immersive works of art in order to bring joy, connection, solace, and understanding to a wide and diverse audience.